damitr/physics/_posts/2023-02-12-charging-ind.md

 ### 1.8.2.
 An electroscope is charged by induction with the help of a glass rod.
 How will electrons be displaced in this case?

 A glass rod when charged by rubbing will get a negative charge.
 When it is brought near an electroscope, it will induce positive charges on the ball of the electroscope.
+The positive charges on the ball of the electroscope would mean that the electrons will go to the other end, that is to the leaves of the electroscope.

 ### 1.8.3.
 A neutral metallic body is brought close to the ball of a charged electroscope, without touching it.
 How will the divergence of the leaves change?
 Explain the phenomenon.

+Let us suppose that the electroscope is charged positively.
+When a neutral metallic body is brought close to the ball of the electroscope, it will create negative induced charges (opposite to the charge on the electroscope) on the body.
+Because of this

 ### 1.8.4.
 A negatively charged body is brought to a positively charged electroscope.
 As the body approaches the electroscope, the divergence of its leaves decreases to zero.
 At a closer approach, however, a divergence is observed again.
 What processes occur in this case?